-IRI Workbench continues to support the tools in the IRI Data Manager and IRI Data Protector suites; but in the Voracity platform context, it goes further with support for data discovery, ETL, Hadoop, MDM, and analytics.
+IRI Workbench continues to support the tools in the IRI Data Manager and IRI Data Protector suites; but in the Voracity platform context, it goes further with support for data discovery, ETL, Hadoop, EMM, MDM, and analytics.
 IRI Workbench includes a variety of graphical wizards, dialogs, and editors to build and manage these jobs:

-- file and DB profiling
+- flat-file and RDB profiling

 - dark data discovery and bucketing